 What is Nirkoda Ba'Kerem?

-Set in the heart of Sonoma County, California, Nirkoda Ba'Kerem is all about community.
-Come join your friends — some you've known for years, and some you've yet to meet — for a fun-filled weekend of nonstop Israeli dancing located at the beautiful Camp Newman.
+Set in the lush landscape of a private ranch, Nirkoda Ba'Kerem is all about community.
+Come join your friends — some you've known for years, and some you've yet to meet — for a fun-filled weekend of nonstop Israeli dancing located at the beautiful Wonder Valley.
 We'll enjoy the benefits of California's famous vineyards by incorporating a wine tasting adventure during the camp!
 Excellent wine and fantastic Israeli Dancing—what could be better?!
 Don't miss it!